comfort-chidi4analyst/Data-Entry-Portfolio/README.md

-# Comfortanalyst-Portfolio-
-# Data Entry and Analysis
+# Data Entry Portfolio

-A collection of data entry and data analysis projects showcasing my skills in Excel, data cleaning, web scraping, data verification, as well as tableau, python, SQL for data analysis, visualizations and reporting.
+A collection of data entry projects showcasing my skills in Excel, data cleaning, manual data entry with OCR and web scraping using python.

 ## Projects